 Knaresborough is one of the 148 parishes within the Harrogate Borough Council area, which includes Ripon, Pateley Bridge and Boroughbridge.
 The Town Council has 12 members (Councillors) with 3 Councillors representing each of the four wards in the town, Aspin and Calcutt Ward, Castle Ward, Eastfield Ward and Scriven Park Ward.

 Elections to Knaresborough Town Council are keenly contested by all major political parties as well as by independents.
 There are 12 Town Councillors who are elected to serve for a four-year term of office: the most recent elections taking place in May 2018.
 The Councillors appoint one of their number to serve as Mayor for a one-year term of office.
 The Town Mayor has 2 distinct roles, the Chair of the Council, chairing all council meetings, and the Civic Head, representing the Authority and its area, with the insignia of the chains of office.
-The current Mayor is Councillor Phil Ireland, for more information on the Mayor, please see the Mayoral Page.
+For more information on the Mayor, please see the Mayoral Page.